trchudley/pdemtools/README.md

 The tool is presented _as-is_, but requests/contributions to functionality are welcome (thomas.r.chudley@durham.ac.uk).
 Avenues for future work include the following:

+ - Quicker preview downloads of hillshades and DEMs through use of the GeoTIFF overviews and the `rxr.open_rasterio()` `overview_level` function.
+This can result in uneven x/y resolutions though, so perhaps another option for upsampling may be useful as an accessor utility.
  - Implement Ian Howat's blunder filter algorithm.